Villupuram Junction railway station: Location and layout

-Viluppuram railway station covers about 20 acres of a vast area, six platforms – Platforms 1 to 3 occupy a length of 600 metres and platforms 4 to 6 occupy a length of 550 metres each and few goods/freight train lines which occupies 650 metres each and there are few shunting lines.
-The Railway lines can be easily crossed with the help of two mass structured over bridges.
+Villupuram railway station covers about 20 acres of a vast area, six platforms – Platforms 1 to 3 occupy a length of 600 metres and platforms 4 to 6 occupy a length of 550 metres each and few goods/freight train lines which occupies 650 metres each and there are few shunting lines.
+The Railway lines can be crossed with the help of a mass structured over bridge.

 The railway station is located off the East Pondy Road in the Keelperumpakkam neighborhood.
 The station is located in close proximity of 3 km from the arterial GST Road.
 Several landmark places such as Railway mixed high school, Aringar Anna Science & Arts College, Municipal Ground, Government Hospital Building, and TNEB Block are located at close proximity from the station.

-The Viluppuram Old Bus Stand (Town bus stand) is situated at 2 km and New bus stand (Central bus stand) is situated at 4 km from the Viluppuram Junction railway station.
-The nearest airport is the Puducherry Airport located at a distance of over 40 km and Chennai Airport is 143 km away from Viluppuram.
+The Villupuram Old Bus Stand (Town bus stand) is situated at 2 km and New bus stand (Central bus stand) is situated at 4 km from the Villupuram Junction railway station.
+The nearest airport is the Puducherry Airport located at a distance of over 40 km and Chennai Airport is 143 km away from Villupuram.

 Lines

-Five railway lines branch out of the Viluppuram Junction railway station.
+Five railway lines branch out of the Villupuram Junction railway station.